 Beyond the French case, a new scholarship on assimilation and religiosity has firmly documented a similar phenomenon of religious vitality among Muslims in Europe.
-Despite modest evidence of assimilation (Maliepaard, Lubbers and Giesbert 2010, De Hoon and van Tubergen 2014, Maliepaard and Alba 2016), Muslims immigrants and their children's levels of religiosity appear impervious to the secularizing influence of the context of reception, in such diverse national settings as the UK, Belgium, the Netherlands, or Sweden (Bisin et al. 2007, Connor 2010, Güveli and Platt 2011, Fleischmann and Phalet 2012, Maliepaard, Lubbers and Giesbert 2012, Kashyap and Lewis 2013, Torrekens and Jacobs 2016; see Voas and Fleischmann 2012 and Drouhot and Nee 2019 for reviews).
+Despite modest evidence of assimilation (Maliepaard, Lubbers, and Giesbert 2010; De Hoon and van Tubergen 2014; Maliepaard and Alba 2016), Muslim immigrants and their children's levels of religiosity appear impervious to the secularizing influence of the context of reception, in such diverse national settings as the United Kingdom, Belgium, the Netherlands, or Sweden (Bisin et al. 2007; Connor 2010; Güveli and Platt 2011; Fleischmann and Phalet 2012; Maliepaard et al. 2012; Kashyap and Lewis 2013; Torrekens and Jacobs 2016; see Voas and Fleischmann [2012] and Drouhot and Nee [2019] for reviews).